 Comscore studies have shown that more than 50 percent of a given online ad’s effectiveness is dependent on the efficacy of the creative message.
-To make the statement that online measurement is broken does not bode well with some of the digital experts at Empower.
+To make the statement that online measurement is broken does not bode well with some of the digital experts at Empower MediaMarketing.
 Truly effective measurement should take into account the effectiveness of the creative message, as well as the media placement.
-Research has proven time and again that there is no correlation between brand lift and click through rate.
+Research has proven time and again that there is no correlation between brand lift and click-thru rate.

 Measure the Right Data

-But what about all the people that like the shows that get cancelled who are engaged with those shows; the characters, the content?
-Do we have to send beans to Network executives each and every time to get our message across?
-Are TRPs and GRPs the right metrics to be measuring the effectiveness of TV, particularly in the days of time-displaced TV consumption?
+But what about all the people who like the shows that get cancelled — who are engaged with those shows, the characters and the content?
+Do we have to send beans to network executives each and every time to get our message across?
+Are target rating points and gross rating points (GRPs) the right metrics to be measuring the effectiveness of TV, particularly in the days of time-displaced TV consumption?
 TV ratings do not take in to effect audience engagement, nor can audience response between creative sizes or executions be compared the way in which digital is currently measured.

 Moving Towards Impressions

-Comscore, the industry leader in digital validation and audience measurement just released their new AdXpose tool in August this year and appears to be gaining some viable traction.
-The tool now allows us to gauge the actual number of impressions that were delivered above the fold and that are viewable by desired target audience.
-This is important not only in an effort to provide a more fair marketplace for Media Buyers, but also contributes to more meaningful metrics by which we can measure campaigns.
+ComScore, the industry leader in digital validation and audience measurement, just released its new AdXpose tool in August this year and appears to be gaining some viable traction.
+The tool allows us to gauge the actual number of impressions that were delivered above the fold and are viewable by desired target audience.
+This is important because it makes an effort to provide a more fair marketplace for media buyers, and it also contributes to more meaningful metrics by which we can measure campaigns.

 - Impressions which don’t drive brand impact.